The image depicts a serene garden scene with lush greenery, rows of plants, and a greenhouse, set against a backdrop of trees and a clear blue sky.

 Description

-We can also offer some formal education opportunities--one of our members works for a university and offers classes and workshops related to food access (including gardening) and food preservation.
-Helpers can attend these fee-based classes at no charge.
+We can also offer some education opportunities--one of our members works for a university and offers classes and workshops related to food access (including gardening) and food preservation.
+Helpers can attend these classes at no charge.

 We currently have 8 full time adult residents in our collective with 2-3 seasonal helpers.